 At this point you can cover and bake the next day, or bake right away!
 If you find you want a little more sauce after removing from the fridge, simply pour about a 1/4 cup additional cream over the entire casserole.

 I like to serve this dish with Clos du Bois Chardonnay..well I like to serve ALL my dishes with Chardonnay but that’s a whole ‘nother post.
-I find that Clos du Bois is such an approachable wine with a great price point, especially important when serving a crowd.
 More vino please!

 I always have a blue box in my pantry!
 Barilla Pasta is a standard around here.
 I trust it to come out perfectly every time.